DeeAnnEye/crypto-cli/README.md

-## CRYPTOINDEX - A command line interface for cryptocurrency prices
+## CRYPTOINDEX

-#### A CLI to get data on cryptocurrency prices,ranks and other info.
+#### A command line interface to get data on cryptocurrency prices,ranks and other info.

 It requires an API key to fetch data(uses the nomics API).